bcrist/footlang/doc/src/expr/if.md

 # Conditional Expressions
 The `if` keyword is used to conditionally evaluate an expression.
 It is followed by two expressions.
 The first expression is always evaluated, and its result is coerced to `bool`.
-If the result is `.true` then the second expression is evaluated, and becomes the `if` expression's result.
+If the result is `true` then the second expression is evaluated, and becomes the `if` expression's result.
 Otherwise the `if` expression's result is `nil`.

 The type of the `if` expression is the peer type resolution of the second expression and `nil`.
 In other words, the second expression's result type is made optional, if it is not already.
 ```verdi